ElectronicStructureLibrary/elsi-interface/EXTERNAL/PEXSI/README.md

     make install

 Should build the PEXSI library under the `build` directory ready to be used in an external package.
+If the FORTRAN interface is needed, type

+    make finstall

+If
-If examples are needed (not necessary if you use PEXSI in an external package), type
+examples are needed (not necessary if you use PEXSI in an external package), type

+    make examples

+which will generate C examples in `examples/` directory and FORTRAN examples in `fortran/` directory, respectively.

     make all

-which will generate C examples in `examples/` directory and FORTRAN examples in `fortran/` directory, respectively.

-For more information on the examples, see @ref pageTutorial.
+will make the library and the examples.

 Tests
 -----